Beautiful World (Devo song)

-"Beautiful World" is a song by American new wave band Devo, written by Gerald Casale and Mark Mothersbaugh.
-It appears on their fourth studio album New Traditionalists.
+"Beautiful World" is a song by American new wave band Devo, written by bassist Gerald Casale and vocalist Mark Mothersbaugh.
+It was released as the second single from their fourth studio album, New Traditionalists (1981).
+While most of its songs are darker and more direct than on previous Devo albums, "Beautiful World," is an exception, with a message that seems optimistic at first but changes as the song progresses.
+This is also demonstrated in the song's music video.

-Most of the songs featured on New Traditionalists are darker and more direct than on previous Devo albums.
-The exception to this is "Beautiful World," whose message seems optimistic at first but changes as the song progresses.
-This is also demonstrated by the song's promotional video.
+In addition to the 7-inch single, "Beautiful World" was also released as a picture disc.
+This version features the same image of a paper mask of a cosmonaut's face as the standard single sleeve, but is cut in the shape of his head and includes a different B-side: the spoken word "Nu-tra Speaks (New Traditionalist Man)."

-Record World called it a "positive pop piece" that is "a polished, multi-format rocker."
+Reception

-In addition to the standard 7-inch single, "Beautiful World" was also released as a picture disc.
-This version features the same image of a paper mask of a cosmonaut's face as the standard single sleeve and is cut in the shape of the cosmonaut's head.
-The picture disc version also includes a different B-side: the spoken word "Nu-tra Speaks (New Traditionalist Man)."
+Record World thought the "positive pop piece" continued the band's message of devolution in the form of "a polished, multi-format rocker," while Tim Griffin of Cabinet Magazine called it a "post-punk, tongue-in-cheek number."

-Promotional music video
+Music video

 The music video was inspired by the works of experimental film collagist Bruce Conner.
 The video features the character Booji Boy prominently, as he initially watches scenes of beautiful women, futuristic cars, and other happy elements, which by the end of the song have been replaced by images of race riots, the Ku Klux Klan, World War I, famine in Africa, car crashes and nuclear explosions, putting a much darker slant on the song's lyrics as Casale sings "It's a beautiful world, For you / It's a beautiful world, Not me."